diggydude/figment/README.md

 United States and other nations, the creation of political echo chambers is inherent in the design of social media, and, as such, it poses a grave threat to open discourse worldwide.
-Moreover, the advent of social media has resulted in the severe retardation of people's real-world social skills and created a pandemic of Internet addiction.
+Moreover, the advent of social media has resulted in the severe retardation of people's real-world social skills and unleaseded a pandemic of Internet addiction.

-In light of these facts, I will be focusing my efforts in the following directions:
+In light of these observations, I will be focusing my efforts in the following directions:

 (1) I am permanently boycotting all Google and Facebook services, and attempting to degrade the
     abilty of said entities to radically alter the social contract.
 This goal can be achieved by